-the more diversified the descendants from any one species become in structure, constitution, and habits, by so much will they be better enabled to seize on many and widely diversified places in the polity of nature, and so be enabled to increase in numbers.
+the more diversified the descendants from any one species become in structure, constitution, and habits, by so much will they be better enabled to seize on many and widely diversified places in the polity of nature, and so be enabled to increase in numbers (Darwin, 1859, p.
+112).

 But are these really advantages?
-Why should increased numbers-more life-be an advantage?
+Why should increased numbers more life-be an advantage?
 For whom or what?
 Why should extreme groups be better able to seize on places in the polity of nature?
 Why would not intermediate groups do just as well, or better?
-And finally: Is divergence-or the production of an extreme form-really a trait that can be selected?
+And finally: Is divergence-or the production of an extreme form really a trait that can be selected for?

-Some commentators do suggest that Darwin held that more life was an advantage and thus a cause of divergence.
-Darwin himself, though, seems to have regarded it more as a consequence of divergence and not an advantage selected for initially.
-In a miscellaneous note, dated 30 June 1855, he compared two different environments and considered one as conducive to the production of more life; he concluded-albeit with hesitation: "This is not final cause, but more result from struggle (I must think out this last proposition)."
-This seems the logically appropriate judgment, namely, more life being a consequence instead of a cause.
-However, the
+Some commentators do suggest that Darwin held that more life was an advantage and thus a cause of divergence.22 Darwin himself, though, seems to have regarded it more as a consequence of divergence and not an advantage selected for initially.
+In a miscellaneous note, dated 30 June 1855, he compared two different environments and considered one as conducive to the production of more life; he concluded-albeit with hesitation: "This is not final cause, but more result from struggle (I must think out this last proposition)."23 This seems the logically appropriate judgment, namely, more life being a consequence instead of a cause.
+However, the other two questions linger: Why should extreme forms have the advantage and is great divergence really a trait that can be naturally selected?
+To get another perspective on Darwin's treatment of divergence and these questions, let me turn to some of the scholarly literature on the subject, a literature that is quite extensive and itself divergent in its interpretations.24